-- Revision is a critical step in writing a well-written manuscript - usually takes many passes through manuscript; recursive - Review content and organization - ► does it say what you want? - include all the data, graphs, images, etc.? - ► is it easy to read and follow logic of presentation? - ► is it accurate, complete, and truthful?
+- Revision is a crucial step in creating a well-written manuscript - usually takes many passes through manuscript; recursive process - check for style and proper formal English with the goal of achieving clarity, conciseness, and coherence - review content and organization - does it say what you want? - include all the data, graphs, images, etc.? - is it easy to read and follow logic of presentation? - ► make sure it is accurate, complete, and truthful